tu-nguyen/razer-mouse-battery-notify/README.md

 This is a script for **Windows** written in Python 3.10 that gets the battery level of a Razer Mamba Wireless and shows a tray notification.<br>
 Combining with the Task Scheduler, the notification can be regularly shown with self-defined interval (the default is a notification every 15 minutes). -->
 This is a script for **Windows** written in Python 3.12 that gets the battery level of a Razer Viper V2 Pro Wireless and send that info to a Home Assistant API.<br>
+For my local setup, Home Assistant has an automation that will send me either a sms or [discord notification](https://www.home-assistant.io/integrations/discord/).<br>
 Combining with the Task Scheduler, the notification can be regularly shown with self-defined interval (the default is a notification every 15 minutes).

 ## Instruction

 1. Clone this repository
-2. Create .env
+2. Create .env and fill with Home Assistant information
 3. Get libusb, either 3a or 3b
-  a.
+  - 3a.
 Auto-download from script
     1. Un-comment "get_libusb()" from battery-notify.pyw
     2. Must be ran at least once, can re-comment after
-  b.
+  - 3b.
 Original instruction
     1. Go to the [website](https://libusb.info/) of `libusb` to download the Latest Windows Binaries
     2. In the `.7z` file downloaded, extract `\VS2019\MS64\dll\libusb-1.0.dll` to `C:\Windows\System32` and `\VS2019\MS32\dll\libusb-1.0.dll` to `C:\Windows\SysWOW64`
 4. If you can run PowerShell script on your system, run `. .\mamba.ps1` in a PowerShell inside the directory